CURENT/demo/demo/deadband/README.md

 In this study, following assumptions are made:
 1. Each bus hosts at most one static generator and one dynamic generator
-1. Regulation capacity is not optimized in the RTED process
+1. Regulation capacity is not optimized in the dispatch process.
+Instead, 1% pmax is preserved as regulation capacity.
 1. Area Control Error (ACE) is assumed to be fully regulated

 ## Results